|Plan Your Visit|

 The Church of Latter Day Saints also has some spiritual sites that can be explored.

 There is also a new garden just outside of San Luis.
 Mother Mary’s Garden features two labyrinths, beautiful statuary, seating areas, and celebrates the many religions in the San Luis Valley.
+All of these sites are easily accessible by car or bus, some require walking short distances or light climbing.

 There are several excellent museums in the Lower San Luis Valley that are worthy of a very interesting and informative tour.
 These include: the Fort Garland Museum (a History Colorado museum), the San Luis Valley Museum (Alamosa), the Sanford Museum (Sanford), the Luther Bean Museum and Northern Rio Grande Center at Adams State University (Alamosa), the Sangre de Cristo Heritage Center in San Luis (under restoration, but will open soon), the Jack Dempsey Museum in Manassa, and the Conejos County Museum in Antonito.
+All the museums are easily accessible by car or bus.

 The San Luis Valley is rich in archaeology.
 Several tours have been conducted in cooperation with History Colorado classes.
 These include petroglyphs along the Rio Grande near the de Vargas Crossing, Fort Garland Museum, Fort Massachusetts (private land), and additional sites in Alamosa and Costilla County.
 There are qualified individuals who can be contracted to conduct these tours.
 Email us if you are interested (our email is located by scrolling to the bottom of this page).
+Some sites are difficult to get to, may require walking long distances, or moderate climbing.

 Both the Denver Rio Grande Scenic Railroad (Alamosa) and the Cumbres Toltec Scenic Railroad (Antonito) are a great way to experience the beauty and culture of our area.
+Both of the trains are easily accessible by car or bus and are near food and lodging.

 Los Caminos Antiguos Scenic & Historic Byway Tour

 The Los Caminos Antiguos Scenic & Historic Byway provides the visitor with some of the most spectacular vistas in the region.
 There are many historical landmarks such as the San Luis Historic District, the oldest church as well as the oldest congregation in Colorado.
 Historic Manassa, Sanford and La Jara are home to a very rich Mormon culture.
 Alamosa’s railroad history has recently enjoyed a great renaissance and is becoming well known.
 Fort Garland Museum has some of the oldest State-owned adobe buildings with a rich cultural and military history.
 The Great Sand Dunes National Park and Preserve is a beautiful example of nature’s living laboratory with its spectacular dunes, dynamic water preservation and a unique biodiversity.
+The entire byway is easily accessible by car or bus.
+There are multiple locations along the way for food, gas, and lodging.

 Town of San Luis Heritage Tour

 San Luis de la Culebra (San Luis), Colorado is the oldest continuous settlement in the State of Colorado.
 It is where “Colorado Began” as the locals call it.
 The Plaza in San Luis, which makes up several square town blocks in the center of the village, is a National Historic District.
 It is named so for its unique architecture, its Spanish/Mexican style plaza and the many “firsts” for Colorado, including the oldest business owned continuously by the same family—the R&R Market.
 The People’s Ditch is the first adjudicated water right in Colorado, which is one of many acequias in Southern Costilla County.
 The adjoining vega is a common pasture and supports a centuries-old system of agriculture.
 This tour is a very popular one and leaves you with a sense of place.
+The town of San Luis and the sites are easily accessible by car or bus and offer food, gas, and lodging.

 Our National Heritage Area is full of natural wonder and beauty.
 It’s the perfect spot in Colorado to take in the majestic beauty of our mountain ranges, fish in crystal clear rivers, lakes and reservoirs, take a hike in the forests, or visit the highest natural sand dunes in the country.
+Some sites are difficult to access and may require a 4-wheel drive vehicle, walking long distances, or moderate climbing.

 Our National Heritage Area is not your typical art scene, and you don’t have to be an artist to enjoy the wonderful artwork throughout our heritage area.
 However, many artists find our heritage area to be a source of inspiration!